310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora awkward0 %}
-            You'll make an outfit that's much more closer to what a mascot's like?
+            You'll make an outfit that's much more closer to what a yuruchara's like?
 I do think that'd have an impact on the audience, but…

             Personally, I think this outfit is perfectly balanced, y'know…?
 Midori-kun might be happy 'bout that idea, though.
 			{% endbubble %}